Lost-Entrepreneur439/hp-elitebook-840-g3-hackintosh/README.md

 ## Problems
 * Dualbooting with Windows 7 and Windows 8.1 not working.
 Windows 10 and 11 dualboot is untested.
 Use the F9 boot menu or rEFInd for dualbooting with 7 or 8.1 (discovered by me)
-* Trackpoint and top mouse buttons don't work.
-Touchpad and bottom mouse buttons work fine. (discovered by me, planned fix in next release)
-* Upon boot, laptop says date and time is invalid however there is nothing wrong with the date and time. (discovered by me, planned fix in next release)
 * Graphical glitches when scrolling in Safari on some units (discovered by u/UpstairsAd6594 on Reddit)
-* iPhone hotspots will not connect if Bluetooth is enabled on the phone or laptop.
-Turn off Bluetooth on either or use USB tethering.
-(Discovered by me)
-* Sometimes networks will not show up, however you'll still connect to remembered networks.
-No fix will be available until airportitlwm is updated.
-(Discovered by me)
 * If the laptop's battery dies when in sleep mode, when the laptop turns back on, macOS will act like the laptop is rebooting from a kernel panic, displaying the "Your computer rebooted because of a problem" message.
 (Discovered by me)
 * You tell me!